-Having never met Piet and Hettie prior to Christmas Day, we shared a table that day when Jabula Lodge became packed and we’d offered to share, making an instant connection with this wonderful couple, friends for life.
+Having never met Piet and Hettie prior to Christmas Day, we shared a table that day when Jabula Lodge became packed and we’d offered to share, making an instant connection with this wonderful couple, hopefully, friends for life.

 Last year in 2014, we were still on the Big Island with two weeks remaining until we’d fly to Kauai for four months.
-Our remaining three family members had traveled the two hour drive to Kona to swim with the manta rays on New Year’s Eve and stay overnight.
+Our remaining three family members had traveled the two-hour drive to Kona to swim with the manta rays on New Year’s Eve and stay overnight.
 Tom and I stayed in settling into a quiet evening as the year wound down.

 |Our friends, Piet and Hettie with whom we spent Christmas Day and New Year’s Eve in 2013.
 For more photos from that date, please click here.|

 There’s no disappointment for us in having another quiet New Year’s Eve.
 Having the opportunity to spend them each year in different parts of the world provides us with all the excitement we need.
-Down the road, should social activities ensue, we’ll certainly participate but, in the interim we’re thoroughly content.
+Down the road, should social activities ensue, we’ll certainly participate but, in the interim, we’re thoroughly content.

-We’ll play a little Gin, enjoy a good meal and perhaps, if the wifi signal is good enough, download a movie to watch after dinner.
+We’ll play a little Gin, enjoy a good meal, and perhaps if the WiFi signal is good enough, download a movie to watch after dinner.

 Yesterday, Susan, the property owner, arrived from another of her homes in Argentina with her significant other and stopped by in the late afternoon to say hello.
 What a delightful woman, who ironically was born in Wisconsin, USA!
-As a world traveler, a writer, a business woman and an adventurer, it was wonderful to hear her stories of frequent world travel.
+As a world traveler, a writer, a businesswoman, and an adventurer, it was wonderful to hear her stories of frequent world travel.